 When the application asks for information about your school, list your home address and write “Not applicable” in any blocks asking for class rank, size, or other related institutional data.
 If the application seems not to support your home school background, then ask the college how to fill out the application as a homeschooler (you may even be using the wrong application).
 Note that the “common app” can be filled out as a homeschooler.
 In filling out the forms, do not just list some school or enter some address of one of your local or online course providers, as this could lead to problems with the reviewers understanding and processing your application.

 Your transcript that you send as part of your application is where you should list all your courses and their sources (e.g., TPS – The Potter’s School).
-You should also include grade records (accredited transcripts preferred, or at least signed grade reports) from your course providers.
+You should also include grade records (official transcripts recommended) from your course providers.
 But you should not list any of those course providers as your school of record in the application.

-If you receive a TPS accredited transcript or signed grade report, you may also request a “school profile” document from TPS to include with your transcript.
+If you receive a TPS official transcript, you may also request a “school profile” document from TPS to include with your transcript.
 This profile provides information about the rigor and scope of TPS courses and enhances your ranking.
 If you are a TPS diploma student, you may ask your TPS adviser for guidance with this process (but you should not list your TPS adviser as your “guidance counselor” on any application).